bonzo4/closest-pair/README.md

 # Closest Pair of Points Problem

 ## Problem:
-Given a list of (x, y) coordinates on a cartesian plane, find the two points that have least euclidean distance.
+Given a list of (x, y) coordinates on a cartesian plane, find the two points that have the least euclidean distance.

-## Solution:
-1. Sort the list into decreasing

 ## Instructions
 Compile with: g++ -g $(find src/ -type f -iregex ".*\.cpp") -o closest-pair